jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - An org's security or data policy should define the acceptable methods of destroying data based on the data's classification
   - a degausser can be used on a hard disk drives/magnetic media
   - the best SSD wiping method is destruction -- even when using manufacturers SSD wiping tools, data can remain, and therefore the best SSD wipe method is destruction
-  - **Defensible destruction**: eliminating data using a controlled, legally defensible and regulatory compiant way
+  - **Defensible destruction**: eliminating data using a controlled, legally defensible and regulatory-compliant way

 ## [2.5](#25-ensure-appropriate-asset-retention-eg-end-of-life-eol-end-of-support-eos-osg-9-chpt-5) Ensure appropriate asset retention (e.g. End-of-Life EOL, End-of-Support (EOS)) (OSG-9 Chpt 5)

 - Hardware: even if you maintain data for the appropriate retention period, it won’t do you any good if you don’t have hardware that can read the data
-- Personnel: beyond retaining data for required time periods and maintaining hardware to read the data, you need personnel who know how to operate the hardware to execute restoraton processes
+- Personnel: beyond retaining data for required time periods and maintaining hardware to read the data, you need personnel who know how to operate the hardware to execute restoration processes

 - **End-Of-Life (EOL)**: often identified by vendors as the time when they stop offering a product for sale
 - **End-Of-Support (EOS)/End-Of-Service-Life (EOSL)**: often used to identify when support ends for a product